-StorageScale Up vs Scale Out: Data Center Infrastructure
+StorageScale Up vs Scale Out: What’s the Difference?

 Scaling up (vertical scaling) and scaling out (horizontal scaling) are key methods organizations use to add capacity to their infrastructure.
 To an end user, these two concepts may seem to perform the same function.
 However, they each handle specific needs and solve specific capacity issues for the system’s infrastructure in different ways.

-Scaling up is adding further resources, like hard drives and memory, to increase the computing capacity of physical servers.
-Whereas scaling out is adding more servers to your architecture to spread the workload across more machines.
+Simply put, scaling up is adding further resources, like hard drives and memory, to increase the computing capacity of physical servers; whereas scaling out is adding more servers to your architecture to spread the workload across more machines.

 Scaling up infrastructure is viable until individual components are impossible to scale anymore — making this a rather short-term solution.